 - Cross-cloud assignment of cloud access rights (→IAM)

 - No vendor lock-in: access to native cloud tools (APIs, CLIs, consoles, etc.)

-Tenant management: How to create cloud accounts with meshcloud
+Tenant management: How to create cloud tenants for AWS, Azure and more with meshcloud

 Team Lead Tom or one of his developers create a meshProject on the meshcloud platform.

 Tom chooses which cloud platforms his team will need for the project, e.g. Azure and AWS.